 After I reached my twenty-first birthday on June 6, 1977, federal authorities aggregated my sentences which totaled four (4) years, four (4) months, and fourteen (14) days, and transferred me to an adult prison.
-I was received at the Federal Correctional Institution (FCI) Ashland, Kentucky, on July 26, 1978 (See Exhibits G, H) from the federal reformatory in Texarkana, Texas, to serve time for the the simple arson stemming from my stay at the federal reformatory in El Reno, Oklahoma, the second Gulfport Dyer Act, the Petersburg and Tallahassee escapes, and the one and only interstate transportation of a firearm.
+I was received at the Federal Correctional Institution (FCI) Ashland, Kentucky, on July 26, 1978 (See Exhibit M) from the federal reformatory in Texarkana, Texas, to serve time for the the simple arson stemming from my stay at the federal reformatory in El Reno, Oklahoma, the second Gulfport Dyer Act, the Petersburg and Tallahassee escapes, and the one and only interstate transportation of a firearm.

-However, the pre-sentence investigator wrongly interpreted this transfer (and others) as a new arrest and conviction and the aggregated sentence of four (4) years, four (4) months, and fourteen (14) days as a new sentence.
-A review of Exhibit G) FBI fingerprint record, Entry 18, records the following: "Contributor of fingerprints: Fed.
+However, the pre-sentence investigator wrongly interpreted this transfer (and others) as a new arrests and convictions and the aggregated sentence of four (4) years, four (4) months, and fourteen (14) days as a new sentence.
+A review of Exhibit M FBI fingerprint record, Entry 18, records the following: "Contributor of fingerprints: Fed.
 Corr.
 Inst.
-Ashland, KY...received 7/26/68 TR/F. FCI Texarkana...Charge: NMVTA, interstate transportation of firearm, arson of federal ref. office, escape...Disposition: Sent.
+Ashland, KY...received 7/26/78 TR/F. FCI Texarkana...Charge: NMVTA, interstate transportation of firearm, arson of federal ref. office, escape...Disposition: Sent.
 4 years, 4 mos.
 14 days, aggrd."
-As proven in the state of Kentucky and U.S. District Court records for the Eastern District of Kentucky (Exhibits-M, L), I have never been arrested or convicted in the state of Kentucky by either state or federal authorities.
+As proven in the state of Kentucky and U.S. District Court records for the Eastern District of Kentucky (Exhibits-P and Q), I have never been arrested or convicted in the state of Kentucky by either state or federal authorities.
 These three (3) convictions cited by the court to enhance my sentence do not exist.
-They are merely a repeated incorrect entry from a fingerprinting when I was received on transfer to FCI Ashland, KY (See court records, Exhibits - L, M).
+They are merely a repeated incorrect entry from a fingerprinting when I was received on transfer to FCI Ashland, KY.
 And to throw gas on the fire, the writer of the pre-sentence report misinterpreted "aggrd"--aggregation--to be "aggravated" and attached it to the simple arson conviction from El Reno Reformatory.
+(See Exhibit M).

-In summary of the foregoing, I was only adjudicated and sentenced once for simple arson of a waste basket in an office of a federal reformatory, once for the Dyer Act while escaping from a federal reformatory, and two escapes from a federal reformatory--all very minor crimes committed while serving a juvenile sentence for the first federal juvenile Dyer Act violation.
-The trial court erroneously cited six (6) non-existent adult convictions and seven (7) juvenile adjudications (six (6) of which do no exist) to enhance my sentence to eighty (80) years at hard labor, without parole.
-This was due, in part, to trial counsel's failure to review or counter false and unfavorable information contained in the PSI( Court of Appeal, Slip Op. assignment error No. 12, paragraph 2), and it was due in part to the fact that the trial court took the foregoing sentence summary from an erroneous interpretation of an FBI fingerprint record by the presentence investigator.
+In summary of the foregoing, I was only adjudicated and sentenced once for simple arson of a waste basket in an office of a federal reformatory, once for the Dyer Act while escaping from a federal reformatory, and two escapes from a federal reformatory--all very minor crimes committed while serving a juvenile sentence for the first federal juvenile Dyer Act violation from the Federal District Court inShreveport.
+The trial court erroneously cited six (6) non-existent adult convictions and seven (7) juvenile adjudications (six of which do no exist) to enhance my sentence to eighty (80) years at hard labor, without parole.
+This was due, in part, to trial counsel's failure to review or counter false and unfavorable information contained in the PSI(Court of Appeal, Slip Op. assignment error No. 12, paragraph 2), and it was due in part to the fact that the trial court took the foregoing sentence summary from an erroneous interpretation of an FBI fingerprint record by the pre-sentence investigator.

-It should be noted here that the FBI no longer uses the fingerprint record form because, as in this case, it has been erroneously interpreted by sentencing courts all over the United States and played a key role in the U.S. Supreme Court's holding in Booker v.
-Fan-Fan, which requires all prior convictions used to enhance a sentence to be proven to be prior convictions.
+It should be noted here that the FBI no longer uses the fingerprint record form because, as in this case, it has been erroneously interpreted by sentencing courts all over the United States and played a key role in the U.S. Supreme Court's holding in Booker/Fan-Fan 543 U.S. 220 (2005), which requires all prior convictions used to enhance a sentence to be proven to be prior convictions.